niEmerance/DjangoWeek3IP/Readme.md

 3. See my profile with all my pictures.
 4. leave a comment on a project.

+### How to use
+To use Projects Award App, you must login/register.
+Once logged in, you will be able to see projectss made by other users.
+You can add your own photos from your profile page.
+As a user you can also follow other users and view images posted by those users.
+You also have the possibility to edit your profile and view the photos that you have posted.

 ### Tech used
 1. HTML and CSS
 2. Python